123jimin/voltedit/README.md

 * kson-centric, but can export to ksh with some degrade
 * Multilingual (en and ko during development)

-### Currently in Development
+### Simple KSH Viewer
-These features will be implemented by next weekend.
+These features will be implemented by this weekend.
 * Displaying lasers
-* Scrollbar for faster navigating
-* Setting editor snap ticks (8th, 12th, 16th, ...)

-### High Priority
+* Displaying BPM and time signatures
+* Moving the cursor

+### Simple Chart Creator
 These features will be implemented by this month.
-* BPM and time signature display
+* Editing notes and lasers
+* Keyboard shortcuts
+* Redo/undo system
-* Reading most of KSH files, including zoom and stop effects
+* Reading camera effects of a KSH file
-* Note addition
+* Writing KSH file
+* Editing chart metadata

+### Middle Priority
 These features will likely be implemented by Feburary.
 * Reading simple KSON files
-* Keyboard Shortcuts
 * Audio Playback
-* Note deletion, long note edit
-* Displaying most of KSH contents

-### Middle Priority
 These features are planned to be implemented by April.
 * Editing lasers with bezier curves
-* Writing KSH file
+* Displaying most of KSH contents
-* Editing chart metadata
+* Editing simple camera effects

 These features are planned to be implemented by June.
 * Simple audio effects (filters, gate)
-* Editing simple camera effects
 * Chart linter (detect illegals and semi-illegals)
 * Resolution adjustment
 * Be able to replace kshoot editor for non-effect charts